Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Conclusions

 \section{Conclusions}

-We presented \textit{Mosaic}, a modular framework that uses arbitration graphs to fuse heterogeneous motion planners into an extensible, explainable decision-making structure with built-in verification and fallback mechanisms.
-By combining the rule-based PDM-Closed and the learning-based \mbox{FlowDrive*} planner, \textit{Mosaic} sets a new state of the art on the nuPlan Val14 closed-loop benchmarks with $\MosaicValCLSNR$ CLS-NR and $\MosaicValCLSR$ CLS-R, while reducing at-fault collisions to just \MosaicCollisions{} — fewer than either planner in isolation.
-On the interPlan benchmark, \textit{Mosaic} scores $\MosaicInterPlanCLSR$ CLS-R, outperforming its best constituent planner by \SI{\InterPlanImprovementOverFlowDrive}{\percent} — all without retraining either planner or requiring additional training data.
-Our ablation study shows that each framework component contributes to the result: embedding verification within the AG structure, rather than inside each planner, makes every rejection decision traceable.
-It allows the system to gracefully fall back to the alternative planner before engaging an emergency stop — reducing at-fault collisions while maintaining full transparency over the decision process.
-The two planners exhibit complementary strengths across scenario types, and their combination outperforms either planner in isolation.
-Because the framework treats planners as black-box behavior components, it generalizes to any planner and can evolve alongside future advances in both rule-based and learning-based motion planning.
+We presented \textit{Mosaic}, a modular framework that fuses heterogeneous motion planners into an explainable decision structure with built-in verification and fallback mechanisms.
+By combining the rule-based PDM-Closed and the learning-based \mbox{FlowDrive*} planner, \textit{Mosaic} sets a new state of the art on the nuPlan Val14 closed-loop benchmarks with $\MosaicValCLSNR$ CLS-NR and $\MosaicValCLSR$ CLS-R. On the highly interactive, out-of-distribution interPlan benchmark, it improves by \SI{\InterPlanImprovementOverFlowDrive}{\percent} over its best constituent planner.
+All this is achieved without retraining either planner or requiring additional data.
+Our ablation study disentangles two independent contributions.
+Centralized verification provides the safety floor, reducing at-fault collisions from \RawPDMClosedColl{} for each standalone planner to \MosaicCollisions{} and making every rejection decision traceable.
+Per-step selection provides the performance gains and the lowest zero-score count of any configuration, leveraging the planners' complementary strengths across scenario types.
+Because the framework treats planners as black-box behavior components behind a shared interface, it is designed to accommodate future planners and richer fallback hierarchies.
+Demonstrating extensibility beyond two planners is left to future work.